ADHD for Parents

 Having ADHD and dyslexia myself, I’ve been learning about these conditions all my life, 69 years as of now.
 And as a child and adult psychiatrist, I’ve been treating them since I first learned about them when I was a Fellow in Child Psychiatry in 1981.
 Furthermore, I’ve written a number of books about ADHD and other learning differences, given hundreds of lectures, and in general marinated in the topic of learning all my life.

-I decided to challenge myself to come up with my “Top Ten” list, a la David Letterman, my ten most important tips for parents who are raising children who have ADHD.
-It would have been far easier to produce 100 tips than 10.
-Limiting myself to just ten required me to cut to the core of what I deem most important.
-I had to discard some of my favorites, leaving my little darlings on the cutting room floor so to speak, in order to offer you these ten.
+So I decided to challenge myself to come up with my “Top Ten” most important tips for parents, a la David Letterman.
+It would have been far easier to produce 100 tips for parents raising children who have ADHD rather than 10.
+Of course, limiting myself to just ten required me to cut to the core of what I deem most important.
+As such, I had to discard some of my favorites, leaving my little darlings on the cutting room floor so to speak, in order to offer you these ten.

 - Defining ADHD